hiromisuzuki/tellanch/README.md

 # tellanch

-tellanch - Tell a current branch name of Git using SSH.
+tellanch - Tell a current branch name of Git, using SSH.

 ## INSTALLATION